 - File: Upload a zip file containing your HTML and pictures, relatively linked

 - Visual editor: Create your HTML using a WYSIWYG editor _/!\_ not recommended

-- Web page URL: Upload an HTML file directly from an URL
+- Import from URL: Upload an HTML file directly from an URL

 Uploading a file